OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### OWASP MASVS

-- V8.4: "The app detects the presence of widely used reverse engineering tools, such as code injection tools, hooking frameworks and debugging servers."
+- V8.4: "The app detects, and responds to, the presence of widely used reverse engineering tools and frameworks on the device."

 ##### CWE